thejandroman/nyc_home/_posts/2017-08-22-essentials.md

 The keys you were provided allow access to our apartment, `25M`.
 Both keys look very similar but they each open either the dead bolt or the knob.

+## Toilet Paper

+Extra rolls of toilet paper can be found at the top of the linen closet.